 It does hurt the midrange, though.
 While highs and lows are in the right spot, the midrange isn’t as defined as I would have hoped.
-Still, this speaker sound great, especially considering the cost.
+Still, this speaker sounds great, especially considering the cost.

 Coming in between the two in price is the JVC CS-J620, This affordable pair of speakers highly jumps up the quality for just slightly more than the Kenwoods.
-With an exceptional high-end response and excellent power handling, this is a solid cost effective option.
+With an exceptional high-end response and excellent power handling, this is a solid cost-effective option.

 This is another two-way speaker, but the frequency definition is far superior.
-Bass is deep and booming, dipping well into the sub region.
-As with every other speaker on this list, they won’t replace a sub for those who demand a boat load of it, but it does a good job nonetheless.
+Bass is deep and booming, dipping well into the sub-region.
+As with every other speaker on this list, they won’t replace a sub for those who demand a boatload of it, but it does a good job nonetheless.

 What’s impressive is how much power these speakers can handle.
 You can pump 30w RMS and a whopping 300w peak through them.
 If you’re like me and like to run your speakers load, these are a good option for you.